aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 15Nov18
+Continued working on flask and SQL for the project.

 ## 13Nov18
-Worked on, as I have for the past few day on PDX Wildlife.
+Worked on, as I have for the past few days on PDX Wildlife.

 ## 5Nov18
 Worked on PDX Wildlife a little.
 Start a new job (hopefully) tomorrow.